koalaman/shellcheck/README.md

   - To point out subtle caveats, corner cases and pitfalls, that may cause an advanced user's otherwise working script to fail under future circumstances.

-ShellCheck is written in Haskell, and requires at least 1 GB of RAM to compile.
+ShellCheck is written in Haskell, and requires 2 GB of memory to compile.

 ## Installing